Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The income source to categorize is currently added or edited
+Preconditions: The transaction to categorize is currently added or edited
-Postconditions: The given income source is assigned to a category
+Postconditions: The given transaction is assigned to a category

 Flow:
 1. The user selects an existing category.
-2. The system assigns the category to the icome source.
+2. The system assigns the category to the transaction.

 Alternative flows:
 1a.
 The user creates a new category and selects it.
 2a.
-The system saves the new category and assigns it to the income source.
+The system saves the new category and assigns it to the transaction.

 Information Requirements: ID, Name
 ```